cacmartinez/CCMRadarView/README.md

 **Requires CocoaPods v0.36.0 and iOS v8.0 or later**

-CCMPopup is available through [CocoaPods](http://cocoapods.org).
+CCMRadarView is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add `use_frameworks!` line in your Podfile and the following line:

     pod "CCMRadarView"